urbanslug/graphite/README.md

-# GSoC experiments
+# Graphite

-Some experiments for GSoC 2019
+A tool that uses implements a variant graph and other necessary functionality for [BioD](https://github.com/biod/biod)

 # Deps
 ```